KubeCon + CloudNativeCon North America

 In-Person Kiosk (Project Pavilion)

 We believe in the value of face-to-face events and the connections + relationships that stem from them.
-An in-person kiosk at a KubeCon + CloudNativeCon event provides the opportunity for the project to have an ambassador and/or maintainer staff the booth to engage with attendees in-person and teach more about the project.
+An in-person kiosk at a KubeCon + CloudNativeCon event provides the opportunity for a project ambassador and/or maintainer to engage with attendees in-person and teach more about the project.

-Project kiosk schedule will be announced Monday, September 4.
+Project kiosk schedule will be announced in early September

 As a representative of your project, we expect you to: